DEFRA/ffc-demo-payment-service-core/README.md

 # FFC Demo Payment Service
 Future Farming and Countryside programme payment service.

 Digital service mock to claim public money in the event property subsides into mine shaft.
-The payment service subscribes to a message queue for new claims and saves a monthly payment schedule in a Postgresql database.
+The payment service subscribes to a message queue for new claims and saves a monthly payment schedule in a PostgreSQL database.
 It also subscribes to the queue for new calculations and updates the value to pay in the database.

 This is a C# .Net Core copy of https://github.com/DEFRA/ffc-demo-payment-service.
 The purpose of which is to confirm FFC Platform is capable of supporting .Net Core as well as Node.js.